 She walked right past the identity detector at the front entrance, where there was a scanner instead of an actual door.
 "Good morning, Jessica!" exclaimed the male voice.
 "Welcome back!"

-Up the carbon fiber elevator to the fifth floor, she would exit and walk along the pink carpet corridor of white walls streaked with black, until she reached a sliding door with number 59 lighted next to it.
+Up the carbon fiber elevator to the fifth floor, she exited and walked along the pink carpet corridor of white walls streaked with black, until she reached a sliding door with number 59 lighted next to it.
 Just an insertion of her e-card and the door slid open.

-Jessica's objective was the clothing rack.
-Punctually, she replaced her casual getup with the red, white, and green jumpsuit of a t-shirt top, and it automatically adjusted to her size by shrinking over her contours.
+Her objective was the clothing rack.
+Punctually, she replaced her casual getup with the red, white, and green jumpsuit with a t-shirt top, and it automatically adjusted to her size by shrinking over her contours.
 Practically skin tight without the pockets.
 Topping it off was a green hat with black letters spelling "Tacquizza" over a yellow oval bearing a white chef's hat in the center.
-Then grabbing her board, she exited out the sliding door and out the complex.
+Then, grabbing her board, she departed.

 "I didn't ask for lettuce," protested the resident.